Disentanglement with Factor Quantized Variational Autoencoders: Conclusion

 \section{Conclusion}

 The proposed FactorQVAE extends the discrete representation learning model QVAE by introducing a regularizer called factorization to enhance disentanglement in representation learning.
 First, we show that discrete representation learning is more suitable than continuous representation learning for disentanglement.
 We further demonstrate that incorporating an inductive bias into a discrete representation learning model improves its performance, with FactorQVAE outperforming previous methods in most settings in terms of both disentanglement and reconstruction.
+Since our evaluation focuses on standard 3D-object benchmarks in disentanglement research, the conclusions are primarily applicable to structured visual domains with well-defined generative factors.
+3D scenes are a particularly suitable testbed since their generative factors are naturally interpretable and controllable, making them central to disentanglement research.
+Extending FactorQVAE to less structured datasets or non-visual modalities remains a promising direction for future work.

 Although the proposed method improves disentanglement performance, there is still room for improvement in challenging settings, such as real-world environments exemplified by the MPI3D dataset.
 We observe that neither previous methods nor FactorQVAE achieve an acceptable level of disentangled representation learning in such challenging settings.
-However, we believe our work can inspire future developments that extend discrete representation learning models to address disentangled representation learning for real-world problems, as we have already demonstrated the effectiveness of discrete representation learning for disentanglement within a factorizable scalar latent space.
+We conjecture that this limitation can be attributed to the fact that real-world environments consist of intricate and inter-dependent generative factors which cannot be handled by just assuming \textit{i)} fully continuous or fully discrete representations and \textit{ii)} full independence between the generative factors.
+Therefore, we believe our work can inspire future developments that combine discrete representations with continuous representations to address disentangled representation learning for real-world problems, as we have already demonstrated the effectiveness of discrete representation learning for disentanglement within a factorizable scalar latent space.